-The COM Graduate Student Council (GSC) is the representative body of COM graduate students.
+COM Graduate Student Council (GSC) is the representative body of COM graduate students.
 The GSC organizes social events, educational programs, and professional forums to enrich the graduate experience at Boston University.
-Participation in the GSC is a good way to meet students outside of your program of study and a perfect opportunity to make graduate school more than just classes.
-Email email@example.com for more information.
+Participation in the GSC is a good way to meet students outside of your program of study and a perfect opportunity to make graduate school more than just an academic experience.
+Email firstname.lastname@example.org for more information.

 Edward L. Bernays Chapter, Public Relations Student Society of America (PRSSA) was established in 1968 by the Public Relations Society of America.
 It provides an opportunity for students and professional public relations practitioners to meet and exchange views on issues of current concern in areas of public relations practice.
 Meetings with the New England Chapter of the Public Relations Society of America and special student programs highlight PRSSA activities.
 Membership is open to all students majoring in public relations who meet the grade requirements in public relations courses.
 Members who graduate in good standing are eligible for preassociate membership in the Public Relations Society of America.